 Brooke C. Obie, JD, Editor-at-Large, Digital

-Brooke Obie is the Editor-at-Large for EBONY.com.
+Brooke Obie is the Editor-at-Large for EBONY.com, managing the Health and Wellness vertical.
 Brooke is a graduate of Hampton University, summa cum laude, and Mercer University School of Law where she was the Eleventh Circuit Survey Editor of the Mercer Law Review and a member of the legal defense "dream team" for Rapper T.I.
 Brooke has interviewed living legends Dr. Maya Angelou, Aretha Franklin, Patti LaBelle, Cissy Houston, Rev. Al Sharpton and Dr. Henry Louis Gates as well as White House officials, congressmen, and celebrities like Alicia Keys, Jennifer Hudson, Gabby Douglas, Levar Burton, Tamika Catchings, Shaquille O’Neal and many more.

-A 2014 finalist for the Fulbright Fellowship in Creative Writing and a two-time Black Weblog Award winner for her spiritual lifestyle blog, DistrictDiva.com, she has written for NBC's The Grio, BET.com and the National Book Critics Circle blog, Critical Mass.
+A 2014 finalist for the Fulbright Fellowship in Creative Writing and a two-time Black Weblog Award winner for her spiritual lifestyle blog, DistrictDiva.com ("Best Faith-Based Blog, 2011," and "Best New Blog, 2010"), she has written for NBC's The Grio, Vibe magazine, and the National Book Critics Circle blog, Critical Mass, among others.
 Brooke is getting her MFA in Creative Writing at The New School, is the author of a forthcoming novel series and writes the EBONY.com column, “The Spiritual Life.”
-Before becoming Editor-at-Large, she served as EBONY.com’s contributing editor and interim News & Lifestyle editor.
-She is a member of Aloha Kappa Alpha Sorority, Inc., and happily resides in Greenwich Village, where she continues her plan to not ever practice law.
+Before becoming Editor-at-Large, she served as EBONY.com’s Contributing Editor and interim News & Lifestyle Editor.
+She is a member of Alpha Kappa Alpha Sorority, Inc., and happily resides in Greenwich Village, where she continues her plan to not ever practice law.
 Follow her on Twitter @BrookeObie.

 Damon Young, Contributing Editor, Digital